JamesGJ5-Learning-To-Code/todo-list/README.md

 2. For project objects (called project)
 - Stores TODOs
 - Properties:
-- i) todoList (a list of references to todoItem objects in this project) -- LATER, consider using a heap for efficient list reordering when adding etc.
+- i) DONE todoList (a list of references to todoItem objects in this project) -- LATER, consider using a heap for efficient list reordering when adding etc.
 -- References to todoItem objects with higher priorities come earlier in the list
-- ii) nextObjectId
+- ii) DONE nextObjectId
-- iii) title
+- iii) DONE title
 - iv) soonestDueDate (equal to soonest dueDate of objects in todoList)
-- v) priority (equal to priority of highest priority of objects in todoList)
+- v) DONE priority (equal to priority of highest priority of objects in todoList)
-- vi) objectId
+- vi) DONE objectId

 3. For project list object (called allProjects)
 - Stores projects